rasoulbsd/arvan-wallet-monitor/README.md

 ```bash
 docker-compose up --build -d
 ```
-That’s it.
+That's it.
 The monitor runs inside the container and checks your wallet every 6 hours by default.

 ## ⚙️ Environment Variables